 Disclaimer: This post contains a referral.
 By using my referral, I will earn RM10 once you activate your card.
-You will also get RM10 (which is the main point of this deal).
+You will also get RM10.
 The referral code is ZN8IKOD38O.
-Note that the last character as the letter "O" and not the numeral "0"!
+Note that the two circular characters are the letter “O” and not the numeral “0”!

 BigPay – Malaysian Prepaid Debit Card – Free RM10 with Referral – No Foreign Transaction Surcharges!

 Deal Rating: 7/10 – Free RM10, Free Prepaid Credit Card, which waives overseas transaction fees, earns a small amount of (AirAsia) points, and can be topped up with a Credit Card but is only applicable to Malaysians.

 RM10 (~$3.33) for free!

 I haven’t posted anything Malaysia-specific so far, and I never intended to because it’s not really my “target market”.
 However, this is actually a decent deal – and it’s relevant to me and probably a lot of the other thousands of Malaysians who ply their trade in Singapore, so I’m sharing it.

 This deal is currently only applicable to Malaysian residents.